iclr-blogposts/2024/_posts/2024-05-07-what-exactly-has-tabpfn-learned-to-do.md

 In contrast, there is an impact to repeating only the red sample.
 Below is shown the effect of repeating only the red sample.
-While this unsurprisingly increases the probability of red for $X < 0$, it bizarrely increases the probability of green for $X > 0$.
+While this unsurprisingly increases the probability of red for $$X < 0$$, it bizarrely increases the probability of green for $$X > 0$$.
 This is especially strange because repeating green samples in the previous setting did not have the same effect.
 This behavior of TabPFN seems suboptimal; it remains to be seen whether this behavior was optimal for its pretraining data, or whether this is some kind of artifact of TabPFN's architecture or training.

 {% include figure.html path="assets/img/2024-05-07-what-exactly-has-tabpfn-learned-to-do/plusminus1-repeatred.png" class="img-fluid" %}

-Finally, we were unable to find evidence that TabPFN is able to detect periodic patterns in the training data, as exemplified for three different training patterns shown in Figure \ref{fig:plusminus1-periodic}.
+Finally, we were unable to find evidence that TabPFN is able to detect periodic patterns in the training data, as exemplified for three different training patterns shown below.
 This behavior of TabPFN suggests that it does not support either periodic interpolation or extrapolation.
 Furthermore, we observe that as the number of observed cycles in the data increases, the predicted probabilities trend toward 0.5, which also seems suboptimal.
 We also notice that there is marked left-right asymmetry in these settings.